atom0s/XiPackets/world/Header.md

 This value is used to determine the total size of the packet.

-Due to the manner in which the `id` and `size` values are bitpacked, the maxmium value that can be used is `127`.
+Due to the manner in which the `id` and `size` values are bitpacked, the maximum value that can be used is `127`.
 However, it is important to note that the client does not use this value directly, it is instead multiplied by `4`.

 _**Note:** The client has a hardcoded size limit of `260`._